 If, like us, you've been eagerly awaiting the next installment of Netflix's lavish royal drama The Crown for months, you'll be pleased to learn that the streaming site has a trailer for Season 2 (which officially hits Netflix on Friday, Dec.
 8) available, which promises political wrangling and romantic angst against a tumultuous international backdrop.

 Picking up Queen Elizabeth's story 10 years into her reign, the second season takes us into the latter half of the 60s.
 As previously hinted by showrunner Peter Morgan, a greater focus will fall upon Matt Smith's Prince Philip, and future episodes set to take the tension points in his marriage (as explored in the show's debut season) to the breaking point.
+Watch the trailer below!

 (Photo Credit: Netflix)

-This post was written by Katie Rosseinsky and originally appeared on our sister site, Grazia.
+Part of this post was written by Katie Rosseinsky and originally appeared on our sister site, Grazia.